Jump To Section

 - Bram Stoker’s Dracula (1897)

 - Fear.
-This might seem obvious, but creating something that is truly terrifying (for an adult reader, at least) is harder than it sounds.
+This might seem obvious, but creating something that is truly terrifying (for an adult reader, at least) is harder than it sounds—and it mainly relies on the writer’s ability to build tension.
 Of course, though we all fear different things, the trick to a really effective horror story is creating fear out of something that readers would never have suspected to elicit that kind of reaction.
 Stephen King’s It (1986) is a great example.
 Before reading the book, you might not have had any kind of trouble with clowns.
 Might have even found them endearing.
 But Pennywise the clown changed that for a lot of people.

 - Revulsion.
 A really good horror story can also make people feel disgust, too—look no further than the success of franchises like Saw to see how the gross-out factor works.